GryphusOneSeven/WorkshopJavaOOP/README.md

 ```bash
 java -version
 ```

-if an error occured, check the `install.md` file

 Now that we have the JDK (Java Development Kit; required only for development, coding) and JRE (Java Runtime Environment; required to run Java code and applications) installed, we can now start programming in java.